sookinoby/mxnet-ccn-samples/README.md

 ```
 ## Prepared dataset

-X_train_extra and Y_train_extra make the actual training dataset.
-For the sake of simplicity, we use the testing set as the validation set, and we'll employ real images for the purpose of testing.
+X_train_extra and Y_train_extra make the actual training dataset. we'll employ real images for the purpose of testing.

 You can also generate a validation set by splitting the training data into train and validation set.
 Here's the Python code for that: